 The competition is open to all undergraduate and graduate students interested in creating solutions to real world energy, water and environment issues.
 Looking for students with knowledge in:

-This year’s SPARK competition will take place at Temple University.
-Transportation will be provided for all participants.
+This year’s SPARK competition will take place at Villanova University.

 Working in groups, students are provided problem statements and given just under 24 hours to come up with a solution.
 Student participants will be selected through an application process and matched to a multi-disciplinary team that can bring a range of expertise to the problem.
 Guided by subject matter experts from OBG and industry partners, the student teams ideate, develop concepts, and finally pitch their solutions in front of a panel of academic and private sector judges.
 Problem statements will focus on solutions that address needs arising from the energy, water and environmental sectors.